Stizerg/sm-multi-gpu-init/README.md

 https://github.com/DogeMonster/shibamesh_post_key_generator/releases<br />
 The program will generate key.bin and display the node ID you will need to insert into the script (hex)<br />
 <br />
-Also you need to make sure you are using the latest Highest ATX<br />
+Also you need to make sure that for new POST you are using the latest Highest ATX<br />
+If you updating the script you need to use the same atx as before.
 <br />
 <br />
-The section below about the nonce is obsolete, starting from version 1.1.0 the script doesn't create subfolders and you don't need to merge files manually<be />
+The section below about the nonce is obsolete, starting from version 1.1.0 the script doesn't create subfolders and you don't need to merge files manually<br />
 If you updating the script in the middle of creating the files you still need to check for lowest nonce.
---------------------------------------------------------<br />
+### Merging files
-When the job is done you will get the folders with files.
-You need to merge all .bin files into one folder.<br />
+If you used previous version of the script and when the job is done you got multiple folders with files, you will need to merge all .bin files into one folder.<br />
 You also need to copy postdata_metadata.json with lowest "NonceValue".<br />
 To make it easy you can use any HEX calculator.<br />
 For example this one: https://www.calculator.net/hex-calculator.html<br />